floehden/NetAuto-Bootcamp/Topics/Programming/Python/Challenges/Day-04/readme.md

 ```
 ## Challenges
 ### Challenge 1: Basic GET Request
-Write a script to send a GET request to a public API (e.g., JSONPlaceholder) and print the response.
+Write a script to send a GET request to a public API (e.g., [No as a Service](https://github.com/hotheadhacker/no-as-a-service/tree/main), [JSONPlaceholder](https://jsonplaceholder.typicode.com/)) and print the response.

 ### Challenge 2: Status Code Check
 Modify the script to check the status code and print a success or failure message.